AjobK/Seaqull/.github/PULL_REQUEST_TEMPLATE.md

 *3. Assign all reviewers allowed to merge the branch, including yourself.*
 *4. If relevant to the sprint, put related issue in 'Awaiting Approval' column on project board.*
 *5. Add to the corresponding [milestone](https://github.com/AjobK/Seaqull/milestones).*

+> This form should be filled in by the author of this PR.

+**Reviewer info**
+*1. You can use aliases to refer to specific PR checklist items.
+For example 'Hey @JohnDoe, for this line please check 3.a and 1.d.'*
+*2. Where possible, please use the suggestions feature in github so the author has a better idea of the solution you had in mind.*